Nexmo/station/_documentation/concepts/guides/authentication.md

 `exp` | The UNIX timestamp at UTC + 0 indicating the moment the JWT is no longer valid.
 A minimum value of 30 seconds from the time the JWT is generated.
 A maximum value of 24 hours from the time the JWT is generated.
 A default value of 15 minutes from the time the JWT is generated. | ❌

 If you are not using a Nexmo library you should refer to [RFC 7519](https://tools.ietf.org/html/rfc7519) to implement JWT.

-## OAuth

-Some Nexmo APIs support OAuth as an authentication option.
-We provide an in-depth guide on how to authenticate with OAuth [here](/concepts/guides/oauth).

 ## References